arif-desu/Lyra/docs/Thejas32.md

 ---

-- When **BOOTSEL=1**, the bootloader copies the code from external SPI flash memory to the SRAM.
-Flashing to this external flash memory is achieved using `xmodemflasher` tool provided by CDAC.
+- When **BOOTSEL=1**, the bootloader copies the code from internal flash memory to the SRAM.
+Flashing to this flash memory is achieved using `xmodemflasher` tool provided by CDAC.

 The program `xmodemflasher` takes 2 arguments :